CozyPenguin/CozyPenguin/README.md

 - 🔭 I’m currently working on my own programming language [https://github.com/Penguor](Penguor)
-- 🌱 I’m currently learning C and Makefiles.
+- 🌱 I’m currently learning C, Dart and Makefiles.
 - 👯 I’m looking to collaborate on programming languages and other low-level projects
 - 🤔 I’m looking for help with [https://github.com/CozyPenguin/ImageCA](ImageCA), I don't have much time to work on it myself atm <!-- 💬 Ask me about -->
 - 📫 How to reach me: by mail - coozypenguin@gmail.com